idamith/shopping-cart-service/README.md

-# Problem | Shopping Cart Microservice
+# Problem: Shopping Cart Microservice

 - Imagine you are working on a shopping Cart component, when user choose a product, it will be published to a message queue.

 - You are developing a micro service component which receives message from message queue, save it into database.
 You can use embedded database/jms for illustration purpose.

 The code should: